CodiTramuntana/ct_table_for/docs/index.md

 * _title_: allows to add a floating text (tooltip)
 * _link_: action link.
 * _method_: method of link.
 You can pass whatever method you want to be used in the link: GET, POST,...
 * _ancestors_: ancestor's object methods to be used to fill up link.
 Very usefull for nested link generation.
+* _target_: the target anchor attribute, can be set to "\_blank" for example.

 For example: